Rosewool Insulation Refractory Co.,Ltd.

 3. Cost Considerations

-Rock wool boards are typically 15–20% more expensive than alternatives like glass wool or expanded polystyrene (EPS).
+rock wool boards are typically 15–20% more expensive than alternatives like glass wool or expanded polystyrene (EPS).
 Initial material and installation costs may deter budget-conscious projects.

 4. Environmental Impact of Production